oasuncion/tradista-flow/README.md

 ```
 ### A workflow with a process:
 <br/>
 You can also add process to an action.
-Processes are executed when an action is applied (if the action has a guard, the process is executed after the guard condition execution, and only if condition is Ok).
+Processes are executed when an action is applied (if the action has a guard, the process is executed after the guard condition execution, and only if the condition is Ok).
 <br/>
 <br/>

 ![Workflow with condition](./img/processWkf.png)

 Define the process: